Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: Discussion

-The distribution of FaintIR and BrightIR surfaces within Neptune's resonances appears dependent on semi-major axis.
-The FaintIR and BrightIR classification system is more robust than using purely optical surface colors for classification.
-The color fractions of the Neptune resonances provide a useful criteria for assessing different models of planetary migration and constraining the initial distribution of surface classifications in the primordial disk and motivates work similar to \citet{nesvorny2020} and \citet{buchanan2022}, but using the new surface classifications.
+Constraining the characteristics of the initial proto-planetesimal disk is significant motivator for Col-OSSOS and other TNO surface studies.
 Our preferred explanation for the inclusion of a FaintIR surface, also seen for the bulk of the cold classicals, in the 4:3 resonance is that the original extent of the FaintIR objects began sunward of the current 4:3 resonance (36.4~au).
 The higher fraction of FaintIR surfaces in the resonances within the classical belt and the inclusion of a FaintIR object in the 2:1 resonance implies that this primordial FaintIR surface extended through the current cold classical region and at least close to the 2:1 resonance.
 The high fraction of FaintIR surfaces in these resonances means that at least some small amount of sweeping migration was likely, however, a larger sample of 4:3 and 2:1 surface colors in optical and near-infrared would provide a more robust measurement of the intrinsic color fraction in these resonances.
 The reduced fraction of FaintIR surfaces in the 3:2 is less clear to interpret due to both the potential influence of secular resonances on capture probabilities during migration (smooth or otherwise) and the lack of low-$i$ 3:2s in the Col-OSSOS sample.
 The distant resonances ($a>49$~au) do not show evidence of an enhancement of FaintIR surfaces compared to the wider dynamically excited population, but a larger sample of surface properties for objects in the 5:2 resonance would provide a useful constraint on the limit of the outer extent of the primordial FaintIR surface objects.
-The distribution of FaintIR and BrightIR surfaces in the different Neptune resonances provides useful constraints on the original extent and surface distribution within the proto-planetesimal disk.
+New planetary migration simulation work is needed to determine the range of planetary migration scenarios and initial disk conditions (particularly the original extent of the cold classical disk and the effect of secular resonances on this cold disk) which would reproduce the surface classification distribution measured in Col-OSSOS.